Pobjeda: History

-Pobjedas mainly Montenegrin readership was diluted following the establishment of the two other newspapers - Vijesti and Dan.
+Pobjedas mainly Montenegrin readership was diluted following the establishment of two other newspapers - Vijesti and Dan.

 Until 1997 Pobjeda was the only print medium published in Montenegro, but from 1997 competition from daily newspapers, together with the complex and sometimes chaotic media situation in Montenegro, made Pobjeda financially vulnerable, and caused the company to go into bankruptcy.
 In November 2007, the Montenegrin government announced its intention to sell 51% of its stake in Pobjeda (thus keeping the remaining 25.7% for itself "in order to be able to influence strategic decision of the new owner") and opened a tender for qualifying offers to do so.
-By the tender's closing on March 4, 2008 no offers had been made.
+By the tender's closing on March 4, 2008, no offers had been made.
 In early May 2008, the government announced that it would open another tender by the end of May 2008.
-The government also let it be known that in order to make the entity more appealing to potential buyers, it was considering the write-off of Pobjeda's €2.2 million debt to the State through personal income taxes and contributions.
+The government also let it be known that in order to make the entity more appealing to potential buyers, it was considering writing off Pobjeda's €2.2 million debt to the State through personal income taxes and contributions.

 In late June 2008, Pobjeda posted a loss of €3.75 million for the calendar year 2007.

-Daily Pobjeda was privatised in December 2014, and is now owed by Media Nea group.
+Besides the daily newspaper, Pobjeda also publishes a number of periodical magazines such as Objektiv, a weekly journal devoted to cinema and popular culture; and, since 2005, Arena, a Podgorica-based weekly (formerly daily) sports journal.

-Pobjeda is now private and profitable company.
-For the first time, the company was in 2015 listed on the State Tax Authority's “White list of tax payers”, reporting a profit for the first time in its history.
+Pobjeda was privatised in December 2014, and is now owed by Media Nea group.
+For the first time, the company was in 2015 listed on the State Tax Authority's “White list of taxpayers”, reporting a profit for the first time in its history.